Prime Minister in the Indian Constitution

 - Provides assistance to the Prime Minister in the examination of cases submitted to him for orders under prescribed rules.

-- It is not concerned with the responsibility of the Prime Minister as the Chairman of the union cabinet.
+- It is not concerned with the responsibility of the Prime Minister as the Chairman of the Union Cabinet.